IsNotRicardo/openems-automatic-edge-setup/README.md

 2. Rename the `.env.example` file to `.env`.
 3. Replace the API keys and the WebSocket URL with the ones you are using in the `.env` file.
 For more information about this, see [this guide](https://docs.google.com/document/d/1jlzYWELOZlOSCAUN_QZrmKhfBdIGzFCbjZBVsHW-s-Q/edit?tab=t.0).
-4. Replace the ports in the `common.ts` file with the ones you are using for the Edges.
+4. Replace the ports in the `src/common.ts` file with the ones you are using for the Edges.
 5. Ensure that the OpenEMS Backend and Edges are running.
 6. Run the command `npm run setup`.
 Check the terminal for potential errors.